exoclam/orbital-stability/README.md

 We use sklearn to split the training data 0.75/0.25 between training/validation.
 We use the Keras library to build our deep neural network.
 Okay, so this is probably why you're here.

-Keras helps you abstract away the code and think of DNNs as building blocks of customizable layers.
+[Keras](http://keras.com???) helps you abstract away the code and think of DNNs as building blocks of customizable layers.
 We ended up choosing 6 layers each with 24 neurons and 20% dropout.
 The intermediary hidden layers use the rectified linear unit (ReLU) activation function, while the final output layer uses the sigmoid activation function.
 Our optimizer was rmsprop and our loss function was binary crossentropy.
 Our batch size was 120 and we trained the DNN for 100 epochs (one epoch is a back-and-forth pass through the network).

 We experimented with lots of different setups, and since we settled for the first configuration that outperformed Holman-Wiegert for precision, recall, and accuracy, you could probably beat us!
 Definitely check out the keras documentation for more ways you can design your neural network.
 There are certainly tons of hyperparameters to play with.

 ## Predicting with our trained DNN
 Now we can make predictions and plot our results.
 But in order to do so we first need some test data.
-So we change the output file name to something like test_mu_10.txt and re-run staircase_10.py.
+So we change the output file name to something like test_mu_10.txt and re-run sim_10.py.
 You can change the number of draws for a bigger or smaller test set.

 For our paper we used LaTeX fonts, but we're not here to write a paper, so most of the formatting has been removed or commented out.
 The left panel of Figure 3 in our paper simply shows the unparameterized simulated data from REBOUND.